Loop group actions on categories and Whittaker invariants: Actions by groups of finite type

 Any group object $(G, m)$ in $\C = \on{Set}$ (or $\Sch$, $\IndSch$, $\IndSch^{pro}$ etc.) is a Hopf algebra in $\C$, with multiplication being $m$ and comultiplication being $\Delta: G \to G \times G$.
 The compatibility between the two sctructures follows at once from commutativity of the diagram

 which shows that $m$ is a morphism of coalgebras (and that $\Delta$ is a morphism of algebras).

 \begin{example} For a group scheme $G$ of finite type, we claim that $\H = \Dmod(G)$ can be naturally endowed with the structure of a Hopf category.
-Indeed, the contravariant functor $\Dmod: (\Sch^{\fty})^\op \to \DGCat$ is symmetric monoidal.
-As any such functor maps algebras to coalgebras and viceversa, $\Dmod(G)$ is indeed Hopf, with comultiplication induced by $m^!$ and multiplication by $\Delta^!$.
-For clarity, we denote this Hopf category as $(\Dmod(G), \Delta^!, m^!)$.
-(The mentioned antipode $\H \to \H$ in this case is pull-back along the inversion automorphism $\sigma : G \to G$.) \end{example}
+Indeed, as the functor $\Dmod: (\Sch^{\fty})^\op \to \DGCat$ is symmetric monoidal, it maps algebras (resp., coalgebras) in $\Sch^{\fty}$ to comonoidal (resp., monoidal) categories.
+It follows that $\Dmod(G)$ is Hopf with comultiplication induced by $m^!$ and multiplication by $\Delta^!$.
+For clarity, we denote this Hopf category as $(\Dmod(G), \Delta^!, m^!)$. \end{example}

 \begin{example} The self-duality $\Dmod(G)^\vee \simeq \Dmod(G)$ transforms $!$-pull-backs into $*$-push-forwards.
 Hence, $(\Dmod(G), m_*, \Delta_*)$ is also a Hopf category. \end{example}

 \sssec{}

 The coalgebra structure on a Hopf category $\H$ allows to form the $\infty$-category $\H\ccomod := \on{Comod}_{\H}(\DGCat)$ of comodules categories for $\H$.
 The rest of the structure endows $\H \ccomod$ with a monoidal structure compatible with the tensor product of the underlying DG categories: informally, given $\C, \, \E \in \H \ccomod$, their product $\C \otimes \E$ has the following $\H$-comodule structure